AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 **move this paragraph to experimental appartus design. repetitive info regarding ProCoDA operations** Handling the operation of ProCoDA software was another critical task the subteam accomplished in Fall 2017 semester.
 ProCoDA is a process control software that allows the user to control many parts of the experimental apparatus and collect data automatically.
-ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidity meter.
+ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidimeter.
 Automated data acquisition can record the speed of pumps, the turbidity of water, the mass of container to an Excel spreadsheet directly.
 The experiment outcomes are processed with Excel and Python codes.
 Increment function is a command built in ProCoDA, and it can adjust experimental parameters automatically according to the setting over time.
 By applying the increment function, the team can conduct series of control experiments without staying in the lab.
 Python codes were created to calculate coagulant dosage, the composition of clay-HA mixture, and pump speed, the code was attached to the main text.

 A floc blanket is a fluidized bed of flocs that are maintained in the bottom of an up-flow sedimentation tank.
 The highly concentrated suspension acts like the second flocculator that intercepts incoming clay particles and thus reduces the turbidity of the settled water.[(Weber-Shirk, 2009)](http://cuaguaclara.blogspot.com/2012/08/the-floc-blanket-quest.html) Floc blanket can improve the particle removal performance dramatically, one of AguaClara's goal was to add floc blanket in the plant.
 So the purpose of the research was to observe the floc blanket formation in every trial.